sangvo117/Java-CS142/final-project/README.md

 - Zombies (Common & Elite) hunt and infect
 - Equipment (Weapon, Armor, Medkit) can be picked up → **modifies stats permanently**
 - Infected humans turn into zombies
-- Simulation ends when one side wins or max turns reached
+- Simulation ends when one side wins

 ---